NicolasAnquetil/VerveineJ/README.md

 ## Developers

 To test the project, remember that you **must** disable the `assert` by removing (or not using) the -ea parameter.
-You also need to run test one by one (fork method in IntelliJ).
+You also need to run tests one by one (fork method in IntelliJ).

-> You can also use And or the pre-created IntelliJ build
+> You can also use Ant or the pre-created IntelliJ build